Demi Lovato Fires Manager As Rumors Of Her Relapse Begin To Swirl

 As was previously reported by the Inquisitr, Demi Lovato has been throwing a lot of shade at a lot of current — and former — associates as of late.

-Lovato took to Twitter to post “good luck on your blog” shortly after her now-former-associate Bayer wrote the same thing on her Instagram page.
+Lovato took to Twitter to post “good luck on your blog” shortly after her now former associate Bayer wrote the same thing on her Instagram page.

 The day before, Bayer went off on a tangent about the trouble with working with celebrities, claiming that there’s a difference between being an artist and being talented.